5 min read

 Increased focus on quality and value

-“I think people should be even more challenging about what they’re paying and what they’re getting for that.
-What value they’re actually getting?
-And I think it’s for us continuing to explore how we can help clients and guide clients better and better and better.” – Christopher F. Hill, CEO & Director, Hargreaves Lansdown plc (AlphaSense clients can log in to read the full transcript here).
+“I think people should be even more challenging about what they’re paying and getting for that.
+What value they’re getting?
+And I think it’s for us to explore how we can help clients and guide them better and better.” – Christopher F. Hill, CEO & Director, Hargreaves Lansdown plc (AlphaSense clients can log in to read the full transcript here).

 Concerns over market share and revenue consolidation

-“I think we’ve said very consistently that MiFID II is going to shrink the pool of revenue available for research, but we believe it’s going to increase the market share for very high quality research… And I think if you look at the trend over the last 4 quarters — over the 4 quarters last year…clearly, both of those things are happening.” – Ralph Lewis Schlosstein, Evercore Inc. – President, CEO & Director, Evercore, Inc. (AlphaSense clients can log in to read the full transcript here).
+“I think we’ve consistently said that MiFID II will shrink the pool of revenue available for research, but we believe it’s going to increase the market share for very high-quality research… And I think if you look at the trend over the last four quarters — over the four quarters last year both of those things are happening.” – Ralph Lewis Schlosstein, Evercore Inc. – President, CEO & Director, Evercore, Inc. (AlphaSense clients can log in to read the full transcript here).

 “So what we have seen from MiFID II is really market share consolidation, and it’s played out at one level by geography and then another level in terms of individual firms.
-So we’ve seen more share consolidate, and that consolidated share move out of certain of the European banks and into the U.S. banks in terms of share of equities… And so our expectation is that we’re going to continue to see that consolidation.”
-Stephen M. Scherr, CFO & Executive VP, The Goldman Sachs Group, Inc. (AlphaSense clients can log in to read the full transcript here).
+So we’ve seen more share consolidate, and that consolidated share moves out of certain European banks and U.S. banks in terms of share of equities… And so we expect that we’re going to continue to see that consolidation” Stephen M. Scherr, CFO & Executive VP, The Goldman Sachs Group, Inc. (AlphaSense clients can log in to read the full transcript here).

 Pricing and improved customer service